Understand your company's position and learn more about the options available

 Learn more about restructuring by calling our team - 0800 644 6080

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

-When Can a Lender Appoint a Receiver?
+When Can a Lender Appoint an LPA Receiver?

 Under the Law of Property Act, when mortgage money has become overdue the lender has the right to begin the process of appointing a receiver to collect income from the mortgaged property.
 However, before the lender is able to appoint a receiver they must first be able to exercise their right of power of sale under the terms of the mortgage.
 Unless the mortgagor has breached a provision contained within a legal charge of the mortgage deed, the lender must first serve a notice demanding payment.
 If the repayment demanded is not made, the lender can then appoint a receiver.
 If a legal charge in the mortgage deed is violated the mortgagee has the right to appoint a receiver immediately.